-All pupils are aware of staff who they can talk to.
+All pupils are aware of staff who they can talk including our Pastoral Lead.

 Children are aware of the NSPCC through workshops delivered in school and the number is displayed on the children's area of our website.

 8. Online safety and the use of mobile technology